Get to Know City Of Bovill

 was hired as our clerk/ treasurer October 1st 2019.

-Hired May 19th, 2023 is our new full Time Maintenance person
+Hired August 2024 is our new Part Time Maintenance person

 Amenities and Attractions